-SPED 584 Interventions for Students with Emotional and Behavioral Disorders 3 Application of evidenced-based interventions focused on behavioral, psychoeducational, medical and ecological theories for working with youth with EBD in educational settings.
+Application of evidenced-based interventions focused on behavioral, psychoeducational, medical and ecological theories for working with youth with EBD in educational settings.

-SPED 586 Learners and Disabilities: Educational Assessment 3 Development of competencies in the use and interpretation of instruments to measure educational achievement, learning discrepancies, and inferential thinking and conceptual development.
+SPED 586 Learners & Disab: Educ Assess

+Development of competencies in the use and interpretation of instruments to measure educational achievement, learning discrepancies, and inferential thinking and conceptual development.

-SPED 589 Collaborative Consultation in Special Education An examination of techniques with relation to collaborating with parents, caregivers, community services, and other support services to enhance the learning of the learner with special needs.
+SPED 589 Collaborative Consult.
+SPED

+An examination of techniques with relation to collaborating with parents, caregivers, community services, and other support services to enhance the learning of the learner with special needs.

-SPED 590 Teaching Students with Math or Language Difficulties 3 An examination of the mathematical and writing needs of learners in contemporary classrooms and research-based practices for meeting those needs.
+SPED 590 Tchng Stdts/Math or Lang Dif

+An examination of the mathematical and writing needs of learners in contemporary classrooms and research-based practices for meeting those needs.
-SPED 591 Applied Experience in LD

-Students complete supervised practice in teaching learners with special needs.
+SPED 591 Applied Experience in LD "Students complete supervised practice in teaching learners with special needs.
 Specialized methods and on going diagnosis are used within a clinical setting.
 (Prerequisites: All course work within specified licensure program.)